Can I apply from the UK?

 *Study Abroad and Placement

-Students who wish to take a Study Abroad or Placement year and do not have enough time on their visa to complete their course, can apply for a Student Visa extension in the UK either before they start their study abroad or placement or after they have completed their study abroad or placement.
+Students who wish to take a Study Abroad or Placement year and do not have enough time on their visa to complete their course, can apply for a Student Visa extension in the UK either before they start their study abroad or placement or after they have completed their study abroad or placement as long as there is enough leave left on their Student Visa to submit a visa extension application.
 We would advise students who wish to take a Study Abroad year to apply for their new Student Visa in their home country after they have completed studying abroad as they may not have time to apply for their visa to study in their chosen country and apply for a Student Visa extension before travelling to their overseas institution.

 From 11th January 2018 HEIs with Student Sponsor status can sponsor students to study part-time courses leading to a qualification at RQF level 7 and above (Master’s level and above).
 Students currently studying full-time are not allowed to switch to part-time whilst in the UK, they must return to their home country and apply for a new visa.
-Part-time students will not be allowed to work, including work placement or have dependants in the UK under PBS dependant leave.
-Students sponsored to undertake a part-time course will be granted leave for the full duration of the course and may remain in the UK throughout this period, but they must meet all relevant Student Visa requirements, e.g. full maintenance and immigration health surcharge, police registration will apply to 'specified foreign nationals', they will be subject to monitoring, reporting and other Student sponsor duties.
+Part-time students are not allowed to work, including work placement or have dependants in the UK under PBS dependant leave.
+Students sponsored to undertake a part-time course will be granted leave for the full duration of the course and may remain in the UK throughout this period, but they must meet all relevant Student Visa requirements, e.g. full maintenance and immigration health surcharge and they will be subject to monitoring, reporting and other Student sponsor duties.